-Chief Administrative Officer (CAO)
+CHIEF ADMINISTRATIVE OFFICER (CAO)

-- The CAO is responsible for all financial and administrative functions during an emergency in the community including requesting a TASK NUMBER from BCEM.
+- The CAO is responsible for all financial and administrative functions during an emergency in the community.
 Preparing for, responding to, and recovery from the impact of an emergency will require the use of various resources which may or may not create obligations to the municipality.
 He/she must approve the use of resources and assist with the disaster assistance under the COMPENSATION AND DISASTER FINANCIAL ASSISTANCE REGULATION. - A response to an emergency requires an office and office personnel.
 Therefore the Village office will be used and, if possible, Village office personnel will be used and augmented by volunteers if required.
 This is also the responsibility of the CAO.